Rust-GCC/gccrs/gcc/config/riscv/riscv.md

 ;; Handle logical AND feeding an equality test against zero where an operand ;; to the AND is a constant requiring synthesis.
-Because we only care about ;; zero/nonzero state afte the AND, we may be able to shift both operands ;; of the AND to the right and eliminate the need for constant synthesis.
+Because we only care about ;; zero/nonzero state after the AND, we may be able to shift both operands ;; of the AND to the right and eliminate the need for constant synthesis.
 ;;
 ;; Once mvconst_internal goes away, this likely turns into a simple splitter.